 If you want to get fancy, a young cheddar, Swiss-style cheeses like Gruyère (or its French cousin Comté), or young Italian and French cheeses like young Fontina, Tallegio, or Brie go well, too.
 As long as it melts, it's got a place in our sandwiches.

 If you do like the flavor of a non-melter, it's acceptable to treat it like another topping—that is, pair it with a cheese that does melt.
 A mozzarella and feta combo makes a fine sandwich, as does a Fontina and Parmigiano, for instance.

-When at all possible, it's best to go with sliced cheese as opposed to grated.
-It is easier to distribute evenly, is less prone to making odd holes in the interior of your sandwich, and melts better (many of the best melting cheeses are too soft to grate effectively).
+If possible, it's best to go with sliced cheese as opposed to grated.
+Sliced cheese is easier to distribute evenly, less prone to making odd holes in the interior of your sandwich, and often melts better (many of the best melting cheeses are too soft to grate effectively).